Lavlen/sneakers-quiz/README.md

 <p align="left"><img src="https://github.com/Lavlen/sneakers-quiz/blob/main/assets/images/homePage.PNG" style=width="300" height="350"></p>

-**User logging field:** enables the user to enter and submit thier usernames optionally, which is then displayed on the quiz-container header whilst the game is in progress.
-This personalises the playing experience and makes the visitor feel welcome.

-**Instructions:** easy to understand instructions on how to play the quiz and navigate the site is provided so that the user can get started with playing the game as quickly as possible
+**Instructions:** easy to understand instructions on how to play the quiz and navigate the site is provided so that the user can get started with playing the game as quickly as possible.

 **Start Quiz button;** the option to start the game as soon as the home page is loaded is available to visitors who have previously attended the site and first time visitors who do not care much about reading instructions.